lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 This test showed that the current navigation design works.

 ## YAML
-In Home Assistant you can make configuration changes in YAML files.
+In Third Eye you can make configuration changes in YAML files.
 To make these changes take effect you have to reload your YAML in the UI or do a restart.
 How are people doing this and can they find it in this new design?

 ### Stats
 83% reached the goal screen and 87% marked the task as completed.
 There were 59 common paths.